What if we were like Mr Little-Dude aka the bird, somehow?

 How many times, thinking we are protecting ourselves, do we end up making decisions that cause us more harm?
 What do we do when we feel the hurtful impact of an invisible glass in our way?
 Do we keep hitting ourselves on it?
 Or do we let it teach us to maybe stop and rethink the whole situation?
 Do we know when to allow some helping hands to take over the case on our behalf?
 How well do we welcome God’s interventions when they don’t come in familiar ways, and cost us our own plans?
 Do we operate out of fear when our path changes suddenly, or do we embrace life’s turns positively with faith?

-I pray we discern.
-May fear, or stubbornness never cause us to miss them. #🐦
+I pray we discern wisely.
+May fear, attachment to the familiar, clinging to the status quo, or sheer stubbornness never cause us to miss them.

 Amazing article!
 May God inspires you to write more.